getwilds/wilds-docker-library/.github/CONTRIBUTING.md

 ### 4. Version Updates

-- Add new versions of existing tools
+- Add new versions of existing images for updated tools
 - Update existing Dockerfiles to address security vulnerabilities
 - Ensure backward compatibility or document breaking changes